Paybook/sync-widget/docs/config.md

   // In general, the navigation value will specify which elements will be displayed and
   // thus limit or extend the navigation capabilities for the end-user:
   "navigation": {
+    // If true, site and twofa forms and their inner inputs autocomplete property will be set to "off".
+    // Otherwise, it will be identified by its site id and field name, thus applying the user agent default behaviour.
+    // Default=false
+    "disableFormAutocomplete": "bool",
     // If true, display all Business sites e.g. 'cuentas de sitios empresariales'.
     // Default=true
     "displayBusinessSites": "bool",